ivn-maria/Modern-DevOps-Practices-Project/README.md

 - Kubernetes: set up a local Kubernetes cluster

 First I wrote Kubernetes manifests (deployment.yaml and service.yaml, using NodePort for the connection) to define the application deployment.
+The deployment specifies the number of replicas, selector labels, and container settings: Docker image is always pulled from DockerHub, and the container port is 80.
+The service selects pods and exposes the servise on port 80 within the Kubernetes cluster.
+The NodePort exposes the Service on each Node's IP at a static port.
 Then, I started my Docker and Minikube.
 With all this being set, I executed the following commands:
-1. docker build -t tic-tac-toe:latest .
-2. docker tag tic-tac-toe:latest tic-tac-toe:latest
-3. docker images # to verify that my local image is listed
-4. kubectl apply -f deployment.yaml
+1. kubectl apply -f deployment.yaml
-5. kubectl get pods # ensure that the pod transitions to the Running state
+2. kubectl get pods # ensure that the pod transitions to the Running state
-6. kubectl apply -f service.yaml
+3. kubectl apply -f service.yaml
-7. minikube service tic-tac-toe-service # the app should automatically be opened in browser
-Following this step, the app is successfully deployed to Kubernetes cluster.
+4. minikube service tic-tac-toe-service # the app should automatically be opened in a browser on the machine at a dynamically assigned port Following this step, the app is successfully deployed to Kubernetes cluster.

 SDLC phase: Implementation and Testing Phase